-On 25th May 2018, the most significant piece of European data protection legislation to be introduced in 20 years will come into force.
-The EU General Data Protection Regulation (GDPR) replaces the Data Protection Directive 95/46/EC which was enacted in the UK through the Data Protection Act 1998 (DPA 1998).
+On 25th May 2018, the most significant piece of European data protection legislation to be introduced in 20 years came into force.
+The EU General Data Protection Regulation (GDPR) replaced the Data Protection Directive 95/46/EC which was enacted in the UK through the Data Protection Act 1998 (DPA 1998).

 The aim of the GDPR is to strengthen data protection for EU citizens and residents and to give them greater control of their personal data.